stewones/stpa-co.github.io/README.md

 # Meditator

-This is a Jekyll blog/site built-in with [meditator](https://meditator.stpa.co), where I talk about programming.
-It's live at [stpa.co](https://stpa.co).
+This is a Jekyll blog theme.
+Check out demo at [meditator.stpa.co](https://meditator.stpa.co).
+This theme is a custom version by [@stewones](https://twitter.com/stewones) based on [mediator](https://github.com/dirkfabisch/mediator) by [@dirkfabisch](https://twitter.com/dirkfabisch), which is awesome and free.

 # Install